stringparser/gulp-runtime/docs/README.md

 _returns_
 - a `tick` callback, which, upon call will execute the stack arguments

-## examples

-For now you can look at the code at the [app-template][x-app-template] repo.
-Do not hesitate to [create a new issue][x-new-issue] with any comments or directly go to [gitter][x-gitter] and ask there directly.
-I'll be giving more code examples on the comming weeks.

-## why

-This started as repl for gulp with a simple interface (completion and cli commands).
-But it was somewhat limited by how functions were composed at runtime and how you could run a functions previously set.
-As the project grew I wanted to be able to have more control over task definition and execution.
-To make this happen:

- - [parth][p-parth] path-to-regex madness
- - [tornado][p-tornado] composing asynchronous functions
- - [tornado-repl][p-tornado-repl] a repl for tornado

-So now the project puts together this things learnt for [vinyl-fs][p-vinylFs] giving an alternate interface for it.

 <!-- links
   b-: is for badges
   p-: is for package